Board of Directors

 Carol Chang, Chief Financial Officer, Mentor

 Carol is the CFO at SHE-CAN.
 She spent five years at Ernst & Young, was a V.P. of Finance at KKR Financial, a Corporate Controller for a west coast based hedge fund, and worked in the Corporate Accounting practice at Blue Shield of California.
 Carol received her B.A. in Integrative Biology from the University of California, Berkeley, her M.S. in Accounting from the University of Virginia, and is a licensed CPA in the state of California.
 She has volunteered with a number of organizations, including Wildtracks, Cross Cultural Solutions, the Marine Mammal Center and is on the board of Action For Nature.
-Carol was a mentor to SHE-CAN graduate Jocelyn Mizero, and is currently mentoring Jennifer Maxwell, who will start at Muhlenberg College in the fall of 2020.
+Carol was a mentor to SHE-CAN graduate Jocelyn Mizero, and is currently mentoring Jennifer Maxwell, Muhlenberg College ('24).

 Nancy Murphy, Board Secretary, Mentor

 Nancy is a strategist and communicator working with organizations that strive to shape the future.
 She is Director, Content & Collaborations at WorldView Studio, an innovative company that creates media and learning experiences to translate interdisciplinary research for public audiences.
 Previously, she spent 20 years at Global Business Network, the pre-eminent scenario-planning consultancy, as CMO, editor-in chief, and a member of the leadership and management teams.
 She also ran her own marketing communications firm, was a strategy consultant with Arthur D. Little, and served as a police crisis intervention specialist.
 Nancy holds an AB (Phi Beta Kappa) in political science from Wellesley College and chaired the board of its alumnae Business Leadership Council.
 She also holds an MS in criminal justice and sociology from Arizona State University.
-Nancy mentored SHE-CAN graduates Rina Ntagozera and Peninah Ingabire and is a current mentor to SHE-CAN scholar Janet Kwenah, who will start at Lafayette College in the fall of 2020.
+Nancy mentored SHE-CAN graduates Rina Ntagozera and Peninah Ingabire and is a current mentor to SHE-CAN scholar CeCe (Janet) Kwenah, Lafayette College ('24).

 Kristin Nicholson, Mentor

 Kristin has been in the investment industry for 25 years.
 She joined First Republic Bank in 2004 and is a Senior Managing Director and Wealth Manager.
 Prior to this position, she worked for smaller investment advisors in San Rafael and Oakland.
 She started her investment career in the Czech Republic as part of the MBA Enterprise Corps, a nonprofit organization providing management support to local firms in emerging markets and also worked with a brokerage firm with offices in Prague and Warsaw doing equity research.
 Kristin received her MBA degree from the University of California, Berkeley and a Bachelor of Science degree from Indiana University.
 She holds both a Chartered Financial Analyst and Certified Financial Planner designation and is a member of the San Francisco Analysts Society.
-At SHE-CAN, Kristin has mentored Patricie Uwase, who graduated UC Berkeley with a Masters in civil engineering in 2015.
-Now, Kristin currently mentors SHE-CAN scholars Vuochnear Ly who is a senior at Gettysburg and Tarlee Dahn, who will start at Babson in the fall of 2020.
+At SHE-CAN, Kristin has mentored Patricie Uwase, who graduated UC Berkeley with a Masters in civil engineering in 2015 and Vuochnear Ly (Gettysburg '20).
+Kristin currently mentors Tarlee Dahn, (Babson '24).

 Melanie Dulbecco, Mentor

 Melanie’s mantra is “Grow, baby, grow!”
 That’s exactly what she’s done for over 25 years as Torani’s CEO.
 Torani, the fiercely independent flavor maker and B-Corp, has averaged double-digit, year-over-year growth in that time, fueling and flavoring cafés and kitchens around the world.
 Melanie’s passion and expertise are in organization development and scaling social impact companies.
 She’s committed to shaping business to be a force for good, especially in the creation of opportunity and development for people from all backgrounds.
 Melanie holds an MBA from the Stanford Graduate School of Business, and a BA in Economics from the University of California, Berkeley.
-She is a mentor to SHE-CAN scholar Noella Ingabire who is attending Wellesley College.
+She is a mentor to SHE-CAN scholar Noella Ingabire (Wellesley College '22).